Woollen Gymnasium: Background and construction

 Construction was to begin within two weeks of Wright's announcements of the contract, which began with the clearing of trees on site with the goal of finishing the project by January 11, 1938.
 Excavations were finished in May after weather delays in April.
 By January 1938, construction had been delayed due for three primary reasons: around 2,000 cubic yards of blue granite had to be removed, which was more than anticipated; a delay in the steel delivery; and heavy rains in the first three months of construction prevented trucks from operating on the ground that led to nearly 20 work days lost due to rain alone.
-Arrangements were made for the presentation of the pool and gymnasium prior to their completion in March, for March 24 & 25; however, on the night of the 22nd, four students snuck into the gym and swam in the pool, which led the school to place Federal agents outside the facilities to monitor it until it was officially opened.
-The two days featured several meetings, meals at the Carolina Inn, and presentation talks from President Graham and ex–Governor John C. B. Ehringhaus, among others, while the building would be formally inspected on the 25th with Woollen as the honorary guide.
+Arrangements were made for the presentation of the pool and gymnasium prior to their completion in March, for March 24 and 25; however, on the night of the 22nd, four students snuck into the gym and swam in the pool, which led the school to place Federal agents outside the facilities to monitor it until it was officially opened.
+The two days featured several meetings, meals at the Carolina Inn, and presentation talks from President Graham and ex-Governor John C. B. Ehringhaus, among others, while the building would be formally inspected on the 25th with Woollen as the honorary guide.
 Then physical education professor Oliver Cromwell stated that the gymnasium "[enabled] the University for the first time to provide some form of healthful activity for every member of the student body."
 The swimming pool was donated by Nathalie Gray, wife of the late Bowman Gray Sr., and her two sons Bowman Jr. and Gordon in his memory.
 The Daily Tar Heel reported that the gym could accommodate 6,000 people with the portable grandstands placed, while Cromwell stated the maximum capacity could be 8,000.
 The reported capacity has varied on several accounts.
 The final cost for the facilities totaled to be $646,000.

 In early April, rumors had been spreading that the facility would be named in honor of Woollen, leading officials to deny the rumors.
 Graham stated his intentions to name the gymnasium and it was thought he would do so near commencement.
 After Graham had proposed the naming during a meeting in commencement, the venue was officially named the "Charles T. Woollen Gymnasium" by the board of trustees in September 1938.
 Woollen Gymnasium was viewed the "modern" gym in the Atlantic Coast Conference (ACC) for several years after its construction.
-Across a four–month span in 1942, an $82,000 project was done to expand Woollen.
+Across a four-month span in 1942, an $82,000 project was done to expand Woollen.
 The additions included increased shower space, more lockers, and a physical education area with a 60 by 80 ft area.